gasparesganga/gasparesganga.com/labs/jquery-popup-window/index.md

 ### Example 3 - Custom style
 If you want to apply a custom style just to a specific PopupWindow without overriding the default style for all the others, the `customClass` option comes in handy.
-Here is an example of *macos-lookalike* using the `buttonsPosition` option as well:
+Here is an example using the `buttonsPosition` option as well:

 ```javascript
 $("#example3_default").PopupWindow({